 “It’s not the plan that’s important, it’s the planning.” ~ Dr Gramme Edwards

-There is obligation and direction around personalised planning which sits within the legislation of the Disability Standards for Education (2005).
-The Planning for Personalised Learning and Support: A National Resource has been developed to assist schools in enacting their responsibility to actively plan and respond to the needs and interest of their students.
+There is obligation and direction around personalised planning and the provision of reasonable adjustments which sits within the legislation of the Disability Standards for Education (DSE; 2005).
+The Planning for Personalised Learning and Support: A National Resource has been developed to assist schools in enacting their responsibility under the DSE to actively plan and respond to the needs and interest of their students.
 It articulates that schools have a responsibility for maximising the outcomes and wellbeing of all students, and for providing access to high-quality education that is free from discrimination.
 For this to be achieved, it is stated that educators need to provide personalised learning that aims to fulfil the diverse capabilities of each student.
 This is consistent with the principles embodied within General Comment No. 4 (UNCRPD: Article 24) and in The Melbourne Declaration on Educational Goals for Young Australians.

 Beyond teacher level planning, there is however, a place for more formal documentation of individualised adjustments.
 Although these adjustments should still be addressed within a well-designed, inclusive lesson, they are usually non-negotiables that on a daily basis either have the power to restrict or enable a student with disability to be successful.
 Therefore, it is at this level that the purposeful necessity for personalised planning as a product is realised.